Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: Numerical Studies

 \section{Numerical Studies}

-In this section, we first examine the tightness of generalization bounds provided by our theorem, and then present numerical experiments to illustrate the benefits of \Renyi\!-regularized RLHF under heavy-tailed rewards.
-We implement an end-to-end alignment pipeline based on Group Relative Policy Optimization (GRPO; \citealt{shao2024deepseekmath}) and evaluate the resulting policies using state-of-the-art reward models.
+In this section, we connect the theory to computation in three steps.
+We first examine the tightness of the proposed generalization bounds in a controlled example where single-scale information bounds fail.
+We then study \Renyi\!-regularized RLHF under controlled heavy-tailed reward perturbations, using an end-to-end alignment pipeline based on Group Relative Policy Optimization (GRPO; \citealt{shao2024deepseekmath}) and state-of-the-art reward models.
+Finally, we move from synthetic tail amplification to an adversarial token-space reward-hacking setting, where heavy-tailed reward responses arise from reward-model vulnerabilities.